kevwil/c-ration/README.md

 ## Description

-This is a simple configuration file server based on [@typesafe/config](https://github.com/typesafe/config "Config") and [@playframework/Play20](http://www.playframework.org/ "Play!").
-The server will return config files based on a directory hierarchy you provide.
+This is a simple http configuration file server based on [@typesafe/config](https://github.com/typesafe/config "Config") and [@playframework/Play20](http://www.playframework.org/ "Play!").
+The server will return config files via http based on a directory hierarchy you provide.
 That file hierarchy can serve up static files, or you can be more dynamic with it it.

 ### Dynamic Configuration